real estate agent expenses

 #1: Licensing and education fees

-There are a number of real estate agent expenses associated with obtaining a license.
+There are a number of real estate agent expenses associated with obtaining a real estate license.
 Most states generally require 30 hours of real estate pre-licensing education.
 Once you’ve passed all of your real estate pre-licensing courses, you’ll apply to take the state licensing exam.
 The cost of the exam itself, and other expenses associated with the exam, will vary slightly from state to state.
 Once you pass your exam, you will be required to take real estate continuing education courses in order to keep your real estate license.
 (Again, the frequency and number of credits required vary by state.)
 But the learning doesn’t stop there.
 According to ActiveRain, about 50% of agents spend an additional $500 per year on additional education and training.

 Examples of real estate licensing and education expenses include: